 Ark Life is satisfied that we will be able to continue to collect premiums and pay valid claims after the UK exits the EU, even in the event of a “hard” / “no deal” Brexit.
-We will continue to monitor the situation and will provide updates in due course.

 Q. I live in the UK and my policy was sold through AIB Bank Great Britain.
 How will the UK leaving the EU impact my policy?

 Ark Life is satisfied that we will be able to continue to collect premiums and pay valid claims after the UK exits the EU, even in the event of a “hard”/ “no deal” Brexit.
-We will continue to monitor the situation and will provide updates in due course.

 Q. Will financial compensation provided by the UK Governments Financial Services Compensation Scheme (FSCS) still apply to my policy after Brexit?

 In the event of a hard Brexit, your policy would not benefit from the protection provided under FSCS, based on the wording in the existing rules.
 If, on the other hand, there is a Brexit transition period agreed, then we would expect the FSCS arrangements to remain in place during the transition period.

 However, Ark Life continues to be subject to stringent EU solvency requirements.
 Ark Life’s Solvency and Financial Condition Report (SFCR) is available on our website where our solvency position is published and updated on an annual basis: https://www.arklife.ie/uploads/2019/04/SFCR-2018.pdf

 If you want more information on the FSCS, you can contact the FSCS helpline on 0800 678 1100 or on +44 207 741 4100, visit the FSCS website at www.fscs.org.uk or write to the FSCS at the following address: PO Box 300, Mitcheldean, GL17 1DY.

 Q What is meant by the term “hard Brexit”